Consumer & Retail

 - Personal Care

 2021 started strong after a rebound from the impact of COVID-19 during 2020, with a slight slowdown in the second half of 2021.
-Nearly equal number of total deals were closed during the two observed years.
-7,402 transactions closed in the fourth quarter of 2021, 15% less than in Q3 of 2021.
-Venture Capital buyers were the most active class of investors in Q4 representing 53.6% of the total deals closed.
-IPO activity has also picked up as the economy recovered from the pandemic.
+6,243 transactions closed in the second quarter of 2022, 29% less than in Q1 of 2022.
+Venture Capital buyers were the most active class of investors in Q2 representing 55.9% of the total deals closed.